Foot problems are a common occurrence, especially considering we’re on our feet almost 80% of the day.

 - Limited range of motion in the ankles

 Most of the above problems stem from tight muscles in the calves, as well as overuse of the feet.
 While you may think that stretching your calves before and after exercising is enough to prevent these problems, that often isn’t the case.

 The stretching technique below, however, can help address these issues (like plantar fasciitis, heel pain, Achilles pain, shin splints, etc.) caused by tight, restricted fascia in your calves.
 It is one of the best solutions you’ll ever find, plus, it is quick and saves you time by tackling both sides of the leg.

 Doing this stretch once a day until your issues resolve will make your feet, heel, and ankles feel significantly better.

 The actual stretching instructions in the video begin at 1:35:

 Other Tips & Precautions

-1. You may need to rest your foot a rest if you are an avid runner or dancer (at least until the inflammation calms down).
+1. You may need to rest your foot if you are an avid runner or dancer (at least until the inflammation calms down).
 Taking about two weeks is suggested, and during that time, plenty of stretching (such as in the video above) and icing the foot and heel area is advised.
-Taking anti-inflammatory herbs like turmeric and ginger will also help in the long-run!
+Taking anti-inflammatory herbs like turmeric and ginger will also help in the long run!

 2. Once your heel and foot pain has healed, don’t go right back into your running or dancing.
 Go slowly back into your activity by working back up to the pace you once exercised at.